 A Total Fire Ban sets legal restrictions to prevent activities that may start a fire.
 In the event of a total fire ban, restrictions may apply to discharging of fireworks, and open fires.
+It is strongly recommend that event organiser use Fire Permits Victoria system and Can I or I Can't 1? website to register their event and follow the recommended guidelines.

-During events of extreme heat and designated Code Red days all event organisers should put additional processes in place to ensure patrons, contractors and organisers are safe during this time.
+During days of extreme heat and designated Catastrophic days all event organisers should put additional processes in place to ensure patrons, contractors and organisers are safe during this time.